Modeling and detecting resonant tides of exotic compact objects: Detectability

 In what follows, we apply the Fisher matrix formalism to calculate the relative errors $\frac{\sigma(\Delta \Phi)}{\Delta \Phi}$, \emph{i.e.} the ratio of the standard deviation of the phase shift and the phase shift itself, for a range of ECO-models and a range of mass-ratios of the binary system.
 The gravitational waveform $\tilde{h}(f,\theta_1, \dots, \theta_n)$ used is given by

 in which the phase $\Phi$ is given by (\ref{FlanaganEquation}), the phase shift $\Delta\Phi$ due to the resonance is given by (\ref{eq:DeltaPhi_stars2}), and we have taken $\Phi_{\rm pp}$ to be the TaylorF2 approximant to 2.5 PN order, as given in \cite{approximant}.
-This approximant corresponds to the two component masses having spin (that are taken here to be aligned with the orbital angular momentum), but otherwise being featureless point particles.
-The resulting spin-orbit coupling and spin-spin coupling, respectively, are taken to account to 2.5 PN and 2 PN order, respectively.
+This approximant allows for the two component masses to have spin (that are taken to be aligned with the orbital angular momentum), but otherwise models them as featureless point particles.
+The resulting spin-orbit coupling and spin-spin coupling, respectively, are taken into account to 2.5 PN and 2 PN order.
 This approximant excludes non-resonant tidal forces.
 Those effects have already been investigated in \cite{Cardoso:2017cfl} and excluding them is not expected to change the order of magnitude estimations provided by the Fisher matrix formalism.
 In the Fisher calculations to follow, the relative error is calculated for the coalescence time $t_c$, coalescence phase $\phi_c$, chirp mass, dimensionless mass ratio, and the phase shift.

-Finally, in order to fix the value for the amplitude $A$ in (\ref{TaylorF2}), in each calculation the binary system is placed at a distance that corresponds to the Advanced LIGO detectors network measuring an SNR of 10.
-The cut-off frequency of the Fisher matrix calculation is taken to be the frequency corresponding to the ISCO of $r=6(m_1+m_2)$.
+The value for the amplitude $A$ in (\ref{TaylorF2}) is fixed by the choice of SNR.
+The upper cut-off frequency of the Fisher matrix calculation is taken to be the frequency corresponding to the ISCO of $r=6(M_1+M_2)$, whereas the lower cut-off frequency is dependent on the gravitational wave detector under consideration.
 The calculation is done for Einstein Telescope using the power spectral density $S(f)$ as given in \cite{PSD_ET}.
 A similar Fisher calculation was performed using the power spectral density of the Advanced LIGO network, but the results showed that the relative error of the phase shift was much larger than unity for all phase space considered, leading to the conclusion that the current generation detectors are not able to measure the ECO shift.
 This result is corroborated by a recent paper \cite{NikhefResonances} in which the binary black hole systems of GWTC-1 were analysed for resonances, and none were found.
 The results below will therefore focus on the Einstein Telescope.
+As such, the lower cut-off frequency in the definition of the Fisher matrix is taken to be $2 \text{ Hz}$.